nightingaleproject/vrdr-dotnet/README.md

 ```

 #### CauseCodes
 This package also includes a class for handling the preliminary return message from NCHS containing coded causes.
+This class is now obsolete and will be removed from a future version of the library, use the `CodingResponseMessage` described below instead.

 ```cs
 using VRDR;